Congressman Elijah Cummings dies at 68

 Congressman Cummings passed away at Johns Hopkins hospital due to complications concerning longstanding health challenges.

-He has represented Maryland's 7th Congressional District in the U.S. House of Representatives since 1966.
+He has represented Maryland's 7th Congressional District in the U.S. House of Representatives since 1996.
 Before then he served 14 years in the Maryland House of Delegates.
-During his tenure he made history as the first African American in Maryland to be named Speaker Pro Tem.
+During his tenure, he made history as the first African American in Maryland to be named Speaker Pro Tem.

 Congressman Cummings used his platform to ensure that the next generation had access to healthcare and education, clean air and water, and a strong economy.
 He also worked on other initiatives such as waste reform, fraud and abuse, and made sure government programs met the needs of Americans and those he represented.